free-syllabus/aml/lectures/01-Hypothesis_testing.md

 ### Activities

+* Who is better teacher?

+* Coin toss experiment?
+   * Test if probability of eagle/head side of the coin toss is same?
+   * Can we generate hypothesis after looking at the data?

-1. Coin toss experiment: Are dices false or not?
+* Are dices false or not?
-   * @todo
+   * What is the difference between dice (6 sides) vs coin (2 sides)?

+* How much data we need to do A/B testing of our ads?
+   * Impact of the CTR (clickthrough rate)
+   * Can we do it in a correct way?

 * @todo: detect if chess player is cheating or not based on the difference between optimal moves and history
-* @todo: creation and evaluation of hypothesis

 ### Reasoning

-* @todo: importance of ability to test if results of our models are really better or it is just coincidence.
-* @todo: A/B tests materials
+* Final goal is to be able to measure quality of our models after making changes.
+In order to do that, we have to have basic understanding of what is statistically significant.